giorginolab/infix2pharmml/index.md

 -   Factorial can be expressed as `factorial()` or with the usual exclamation mark.
 -   *Model mode:* parameter assignments, as e.g. `par a=2, b=1+1`.
+-   *Model mode:* description tags, in curly brackets, for variables and derivative variables only.
 -   *Model mode:* experimental macro support, as e.g. `Oral(2)` or `IV(adm=1)`.
 Arguments names are unchecked and unprocessed.
 Macros are `Absorption Compartment Depot Effect Elimination IV Oral Peripheral Transfer`